Euro Current Account

 - Transfer money from a Sterling business account to your Euro current account

 - Overdraft facilities available (subject to our normal lending criteria)

 - Simple application process and no minimum balance required.

-If you have excess funds in a non GBP currency which you intend to hold for a period of time, you may wish to review our Currency Deposit Accounts Products which may help you maximise your interest on surplus funds.
+If you have excess Euro funds which you intend to hold for a period of time, you may wish to review our Currency Deposit Accounts Products which may help you maximise your interest on surplus funds.
 Currency Deposit Accounts

 To apply for a Euro Current Account, you should: